Joint Surgeons in Germany

 Hip resurfacing surgery is particularly beneficial for younger patients.

-Resurfacing the hip joint preserves the thigh bone (femoral head).
-As a result, the natural mobility and natural proprioception (position-movement sensation) of the patient are preserved.
-The McMinn prosthesis is well known for the fact that it feels very natural.
-Within just a few months following the resurfacing procedure, most patients have difficulty in determining which of their hips has been replaced by the McMinn prosthesis.
+Hip resurfacing preserves the femoral head.
+This preserves the patient's natural range of motion and proprioception.
+The McMinn prosthesis is renowned for its natural feel.
+Within a few months of the resurfacing procedure, most patients find it difficult to tell which of their hips has been replaced by the McMinn prosthesis.

 Reasons for excellent results in hip surface replacement

-• Use of the most thoroughly tested and reliable materials for hip resurfacing
+- We use the most thoroughly tested and reliable materials for hip resurfacing.

-• High-resolution ultrasound investigation shows the status of the soft tissue
+- We do high-resolution ultrasound investigation that shows the condition of the soft tissue.

-• Digital x-rays for low radiation exposure and high-resolution images
+- We use digital X-rays for low radiation exposure and high-resolution images.

-• Advanced MRI imaging including detailed soft tissue and cartilage investigation
+- We provide advanced MRI imaging including detailed soft tissue and cartilage examination.

-Surgical routine and the experience of the hip surgeon are the foundation for excellent results in hip resurfacing surgery.
-The quality and durability of a hip replacement are largely dependent on the skill and experience of the hip specialist.
-The Orthopaedic Gelenk Klink has a dedicated orthopaedic hip surgeon as head of the hip department.
+Surgical routine and the experience of the hip surgeon are the basis for excellent results in hip resurfacing surgery.
+The quality and longevity of a hip replacement depends largely on the skill and experience of the hip specialist.
+The Orthopaedic Gelenk-Klinik has a dedicated orthopaedic hip surgeon as head of the hip department.

 Rehabilitation Following Hip Resurfacing

-The patient is mobilised the day after resurfacing surgery, this is possible because hip resurfacing can be performed without cutting the femoral muscle.
-Five days of rehabilitation at the clinic are recommended, followed by approximately fourteen days of outpatient rehabilitation.
+The patient is mobilised the day after the resurfacing procedure, which is possible because hip resurfacing can be performed without cutting the femoral muscle.
+Five days of in-patient rehabilitation are recommended, followed by approximately fourteen days of out-patient rehabilitation.